wolfgangasdf/wimageviewer/README.md

 WIMageViewer is an image/photo viewer, it does this:

 * Quick folders: Move/copy current image to one of the quick folders, easily changable.
-* Show geolocation in infos
+* Show geolocation & map in infos
 * The help:

                     |f - toggle fullscreen